-The Clay Center is devoted to promoting the emotional well-being of young people by providing innovative education about mental health.
+The Clay Center aims to help parents promote and support the emotional wellbeing of young people through innovative education.
 Learn more, below!

-October 10, 2017
+October 10, 2018

 Today is World Mental Health Day.